Your lease or rental agreement should spell out your landlord’s key rent rules, including:

 State laws in Iowa covers several of these rent-related issues, including limits on late fees, the amount of notice a landlord must provide to increase rent under a month-to-month tenancy, and how much time a tenant has to pay rent or move before a landlord can file for eviction.

 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
 If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
-Under Iowa law, when rent is $700 or less, late fees cannot exceed $12 per day, or a total amount of $60 per month; when rent is more than $700 per month, fees cannot exceed $20 per day or a total amount of $100 per month.
+When rent is $700 per month or less, late fees cannot exceed $12 per day, or a total amount of $60 per month; when rent is more than $700 per month, fees cannot exceed $20 per day or a total amount of $100 per month.

 Iowa landlords must give tenants at least 30 days’ notice (in writing) to increase rent or change another term of a month-to-month rental agreement.
 If you have a long-term lease, however, landlords may not increase the rent until the lease ends and a new tenancy begins—unless the lease itself provides for an increase.